Skip to content Skip to footer

 President Kennedy recognized that the states’ K–12 results were, collectively, abysmal.
 His remedy was to press Congress for corrective federal involvement—not to control state education systems, but to establish a framework for elevating what we here call “K–12 student performance.”
 Many of his proposals were rejected—and then he was assassinated.

-No Congress and no president has ever come together to rewrite the foundational documents that define the Department’s purpose in elevating nationwide K–12 performance.
-It is time for a second chance for America’s schools.
+No Congress and no president has ever come together to rewrite the foundational documents that define the DOE’s purpose in elevating nationwide K–12 performance.

 President John F. Kennedy’s time in office was limited to just three years and ten months, during which he faced strong Congressional resistance to many of his education initiatives—often rooted in opposition to civil rights.
 But every effort he made was foundational to the future of every K–12 student and younger child.